zdravkov/kendo-docs/api/wrappers/jsp/multiSelect.md

 ### autoBind `boolean`

-Controls whether to bind the widget to the DataSource on initialization.
+Controls whether to bind the widget to the data source on initialization.

 #### Example
     <kendo:multiSelect autoBind="autoBind">
     </kendo:multiSelect>

-### dataTextField `String`
+### dataTextField `java.lang.String`

-Sets the field of the data item that provides the text content of the list items.
+The field of the data item that provides the text content of the list items.
+The widget will filter the data source based on this field.

 #### Example
     <kendo:multiSelect dataTextField="dataTextField">
     </kendo:multiSelect>

-### dataValueField `String`
+### dataValueField `java.lang.String`

-Sets the field of the data item that provides the value content of the list items.
+The field of the data item that provides the value of the widget.

 #### Example
     <kendo:multiSelect dataValueField="dataValueField">